leonardovarela-ti/TrustAInvest/docs/terraform-deployment-fixes.md

 **Fix**:
 - Updated the S3 bucket policy in `modules/storage/main.tf` to allow CloudFront and ALB to write logs
 - Added the `cloudfront_logs_prefix` and `alb_access_logs_prefix` variables to control the prefix for logs
+- Added S3 bucket ownership controls and ACL configuration in `storage_module_fix.tf` to enable CloudFront logs
+- Created a comprehensive S3 bucket policy in `storage_module_fix.tf` that includes permissions for both CloudFront and ALB
-- Disabled CloudFront logs in `frontend_module_fix.tf` due to ACL access issues
+- Enabled CloudFront logs in `frontend_module_fix.tf` now that the ACL issues are fixed
-- Disabled ALB access logs in `container_module_fix.tf` due to permission issues
+- Disabled ALB access logs in `container_module_fix.tf` due to ongoing permission issues

 ### 3. Route53 DNS Records for CloudFront